-Donations to foundations based in other countries are excluded.
+Donations to foundations based in other countries are excluded (temporarily: domestic Ukraine foundations can be supported in the same way as Czech ones).

-5. Other frameworks such as percentage law systems, whereby the donating tax payer may assign part of the tax due to a public-benefit organisation?
+5. Other frameworks such as percentage law systems, whereby the donating taxpayer may assign part of the tax due to a public-benefit organisation?